|

 Maple

 Maple is a more expensive wood.
-It is very hard and dense, producing
+It is hard and dense, producing exceptionally bright, crisp tone.
+It stands up

-and temperature.
-"Figured" maple also adds
+to changes in humidity and temperature.
+"Figured" maple adds beauty to

-beauty to the guitar since patterns in the grain can be enhanced in the
+the guitar since the finishing process enhances patterns in the grain |

 Other Woods

-You will also see tops made of ash, walnut and cedar.
+You will also see tops made of ash, walnut, and cedar.
 More

 exotic woods featured in finer guitars are Koa (from Hawaii) and Dao